PogaZeus/Protes/README.md

 - **Export any note** back to `.txt` or `.md` anytime—ideal for sharing, backup, or version control.
 - Double-click a `.prote` file to **open it instantly**—Protes auto-imports and loads it if needed.

 ### 🔒 **Privacy & Control — Now with Gate Entry Lock & Encryption, Use at your own risk**
 - **100% local by default** — your notes never leave your machine unless you choose to connect externally.
 - **Optional MySQL/External DB support** — sync across devices securely when needed.
 - **No telemetry, no cloud, no bloat** — just your notes, your rules.
-- **🛡️ Gate Entry System**: Protect your database with a password.
-When locked, no notes are loaded or decrypted.
+- **🛡️ Password/Lock System**: Not safe from hackers without Encryption but protects your file with a password inside Protes.
 - **🔑 AES-256 Encryption**: Encrypt *entire notes* (title, tags, and content) with a key derived from your password + salt.
 Encrypted notes appear as `[Encrypted Data]` in the UI.
-- **🔐 Transparent security warnings**: Clear alerts and warnings about the potential dangers of password loss..
+- **🔐 Transparent security warnings**: Clear alerts and warnings about the potential dangers of password loss.
-- **🧾 Full audit trail**: Encryption state is always visible—never guess whether your data is secure.
+- **🧾 Data trail **: Encryption state is always visible—never guess whether your data is secure.

 ### 🧰 **Powerful, Polished (but basic) UI**
 - **Fully customizable toolbar** — show/hide Connect, Local DB, ACOS, Import/Export, Search, Lock Tool, and more via Settings.
 - **Real-time UI updates** — toggle settings anywhere (menu, SettingsWindow) and see changes **instantly** — no restart required.
 - **System tray integration** — minimize to tray, close to tray, or quit fully.
 Your choice.
 - **Right-click context menus everywhere** — including database switching and external profile management.
-- **Easter eggs & fun** — 2 clicks away from an extra surprise button!

 ### 🎨 **Personalized Experience**
 - **Per-window font settings**: